The Garden of Earthly Delights: Left panel

-The surrounding landscape is populated by hut-shaped forms, some of which are made from stone, while others are at least partially organic.
-Behind Eve rabbits, symbolising fecundity, play in the grass, and a dragon tree opposite is thought to represent eternal life.
+The outer landscape contains hut-shaped forms, some made from stone, others are at least partially organic.
+Behind Eve, rabbits – symbolizing fecundity – play in the grass, and a dragon tree opposite is thought to represent eternal life.
 The background reveals several animals that would have been exotic to contemporaneous Europeans, including a giraffe, a monkey riding an elephant, and a lion that has killed and is about to devour his prey.
 In the foreground, from a large hole in the ground, emerge birds and winged animals, some of which are realistic, some fantastic.
 Behind a fish, a person clothed in a short-sleeved hooded jacket and with a duck's beak holds an open book as if reading.

-To the left of the area a cat holds a small lizard-like creature in its jaws.
-Belting observes that, despite the fact that the creatures in the foreground are fantastical imaginings, many of the animals in the mid and background are drawn from contemporary travel literature, and here Bosch is appealing to "the knowledge of a humanistic and aristocratic readership".
+To the left of the area, a cat holds a small lizard-like creature in its jaws.
+Belting observes that, although the creatures in the foreground are fantastical imaginings, many of the animals in the mid and background are drawn from contemporary travel literature, and here Bosch is appealing to "the knowledge of a humanistic and aristocratic readership".
 Erhard Reuwich's pictures for Bernhard von Breydenbach's 1486 Pilgrimages to the Holy Land were long thought to be the source for both the elephant and the giraffe, though more recent research indicates the mid-15th-century humanist scholar Cyriac of Ancona's travelogues served as Bosch's exposure to these exotic animals.

-According to art historian Virginia Tuttle, the scene is "highly unconventional [and] cannot be identified as any of the events from the Book of Genesis traditionally depicted in Western art".
+According to art historian Virginia Tuttle, the scene is "highly unconventional [and] cannot be identified as any of the events from the Book of Genesis traditionally depicted in Western art."
 Some of the images contradict the innocence expected in the Garden of Eden.
-Tuttle and other critics have interpreted the gaze of Adam upon his wife as lustful, and indicative of the Christian belief that humanity was doomed from the beginning.
+Tuttle and other critics have interpreted the gaze of Adam upon his wife as lustful and indicative of the Christian belief that humanity was doomed from the beginning.
 Gibson believes that Adam's facial expression betrays not just surprise but also expectation.
-According to a belief common in the Middle Ages, before the Fall Adam and Eve would have copulated without lust, solely to reproduce.
+According to a belief common in the Middle Ages, before the Fall, Adam and Eve would have copulated without lust solely to reproduce.
 Many believed that the first sin committed after Eve tasted the forbidden fruit was carnal lust.
-On a tree to the right a snake curls around a tree trunk, while to its right a mouse creeps; according to Fraenger, both animals are universal phallic symbols.
+On a tree to the right, a snake curls around a tree trunk, while to its right, a mouse creeps; according to Fraenger, both animals are universal phallic symbols.